Bring on summer with homemade Pineapple Whip! This Disney pineapple whip copycat recipe is naturally sweet and refined sugar-free.

-A couple of years ago, we took a family trip to Disneyland.
+Several years ago we took a family trip to Disneyland.
 Notice I didn’t call this vacation.
 Oh no. This was a 3-day park whirlwind.
 The kids had a blast, of course.
-For me, I found it intensely overstimulating.
-That’s me, however, I’m sensitive by nature, so all the sounds/colors/activity became all too much.
-Still, I checked off one of my “mommy bucket list” boxes… so all good. 😉

 - 2 cups frozen pineapple chunks see note

 - 1 cup frozen sliced overripe banana or room temp overripe banana; must be overripe

 - 1/3 cup of non-dairy milk of choice preferred choices: coconut cream from a can, vanilla soy or cashew milk; use a touch extra if needed to blend, see note